wxjs33/change_server/README.md

 change_server
 =============

-nginx module whichchange server name in one request
+Nginx module which change server name in one request

+[Example]

+server {
+	listen       80;
+	server_name  localhost;
+	location / {
+		change_server new;
+	}
+}

+server {
+	listen       80;
+	server_name  new;
+	location / {
+		#do anything ...
+	}
+}

+It can be used in location and if location.

+If it is set 'change_server', request will be redirect to new_server_name in conf.
+If new_server_name is not found, it will be processed in default server name.